Welcome to the Residential Real Estate Broker Commissions Antitrust Settlements Website

 The settlement fund will be distributed to qualifying Settlement Class Members who submit an approved claim form, after any awarded attorneys’ fees, expenses, settlement administration costs, and service awards have been deducted.
 William Raveis, Howard Hanna, EXIT, Windermere, Lyon, Charles Rutenberg, My Home, Tierra Antigua, and/or West USA have also agreed to implement Practice Changes and provide Cooperation.
 You can learn more about the Practices Changes and Cooperation in the Settlement Agreements, which are available on the Important Documents page.

-• Note: If you have already submitted a claim form for a prior settlement with other Defendants, you do not need to submit another claim form.
-But if you did not previously file a claim form, then you will be eligible to make a claim for the settlements with only William Raveis, Howard Hanna, EXIT, Windermere, Lyon, Charles Rutenberg, My Home, Tierra Antigua, and/or West USA, but not for prior settlements.
+• Note: If you had already submitted a claim form for a prior settlement with other Defendants, you did not need to submit another claim form.
+But if you did not previously file a claim form, then you would have been eligible to make a claim for the settlements with only William Raveis, Howard Hanna, EXIT, Windermere, Lyon, Charles Rutenberg, My Home, Tierra Antigua, and/or West USA, but not for prior settlements.

 • The Court will hold a final Fairness Hearing on February 5, 2026 at 1:30 PM and at 2:30 PM for Gibson and Keel II, respectively, in the United States District Court for the Western District of Missouri, 400 E. 9th St., Courtroom 7B, Kansas City, Missouri 64106, to decide whether to finally approve the Settlements.
 If the Settlements are approved, there may be appeals.
 Payments to members of the Settlement Class will be made only if the Settlements are approved and after any appeals are resolved.
 This may take some time, so please be patient.